vistrcm/statcollector/README.md

 # statcollector
 Simple web interface to mongo.
-Can save records for now.
 Currently, it just saving records, may be useful to collect analytics data.

 **Does not provide an interface to retrieve data for now.**